ronaldoussoren/pyobjc/docs/team.rst

 The current maintainer, and primary author, for PyObjC is `Ronald Oussoren <ronaldoussoren@mac.com>`_.
-Ronald picked up the orginal version of PyObjC and rewrote it to be able to subclass Cocoa classes instead of just being able to use existing Cocoa classes and objects.
+Ronald picked up the original version of PyObjC and rewrote it to be able to subclass Cocoa classes instead of just being able to use existing Cocoa classes and objects.